Fujifilm X-S10: Key features

-Features
+Details

-The X-S10 looks similar to, and a smaller version of the X-H1.
-It also got the features from the X-T30.
-It is a mirrorless compact camera that is 200g lighter than the X-H1.
+The X-S10 looks similar to a smaller version of the X-H1.
+It's feature set and image quality is very similar to the X-T30.
+Primary differences are that it introduces a new body design and control layout (PASM mode dial instead of individual dials for shutter speed and ISO), along with in-body stabilization, a flip-out display and more.

-The camera is equipped with a five-axis in-body image stabilization system that is smaller and lighter than that of the X-T4.
+The camera's five-axis in-body image stabilization system is smaller and lighter than that of the X-T4.

 The X-S10 is equipped with a joystick instead of a directional pad similar to Fujifilm's latest releases.
 Its LCD screen is fully articulated, similar to the X-T4 and X-T200.
-It also has a vlogger-friendly features, such as the fully articulating display, in-body image stabilization, and a microphone input.
 It contains a 3.5mm audio jack, a micro HDMI port and a USB-C connection.

-Fujifilm X-S10 will have a deep grip similar to X-H1.
-The camera can record in 4K in 30 fps.
+Fujifilm X-S10 has a deep grip similar to X-H1.